Ex-racehorse rehoming scheme

 Stage 1: Complete an online application form

-- This allows us to make a preliminary assessment as to whether you are a good match for any of our current horses.
+- This allows us to make a preliminary evaluation as to whether any of our current horses are a good match for you.

 - Please note that we are unfortunately not usually able to find horses that can carry more than around 13 stone.

 - Potential loaners under the age of 18 years will need to be guaranteed by an experienced parent or guardian.